 “Our HR team would forward resumes after basic keyword filtration.
-I would conduct a telephonic interview and if found suitable, would get the candidates for a personal interview.
-When I was hiring a Release Engineer, many of the candidates looked good on paper but performed poorly during telephonic/personal interviews.
-It was tough and frustrating to interview so many candidates and not find the right job-fit.
-Telephonic interviews, followed by personal interviews, and discussions involved with HR about every candidate was eating up my valuable time.
+I would conduct a telephonic interview and, if found suitable, would get the candidates for a personal interview.
+When I was hiring a Release Engineer, many candidates looked good on paper but performed poorly during telephonic/personal interviews.
+It was tough and frustrating to interview many candidates and not find the right job fit.
+Telephonic interviews, personal interviews, and discussions with HR about every candidate were eating up my valuable time.
 This impacted us significantly.”

-“To solve this issue, I researched online and zeroed in on pre-employment testing, and on iMocha.
-I loved the extensive skills library, and created Release Engineer assessment with Numerical Reasoning, System Administration, Shell Programming, English Proficiency, and Verbal Reasoning.
+“To solve this issue, I researched online and zeroed in on pre-employment testing and iMocha.
+I loved the extensive skills library and created a Release Engineer assessment with Numerical Reasoning, System Administration, Shell Programming, English Proficiency, and Verbal Reasoning.
 Candidates were sent the assessment links, they appeared for it, and I immediately received the reports.
 Assessments provided us the head start to assess skills, evaluate candidates, and incorporate them in the interview funnel.
 It reduced our time to hire by half.”

 Sohan Kabra (Senior Engineering Manager, ADP)

-The cognitive ability tests assess the candidates’ thinking process, problem-solving abilities, and verbal ability.
+The cognitive ability tests assess the candidates’ thinking process, problem-solving abilities, and verbal abilities.

 Schmidt, Hunter, and Outerbridge’s (1986) causal model of job performance suggest that cognitive ability is the most important cause of job performance and that the relationship between ability and performance is stable over time.

-A study by Hunter & Hunter shows cognitive tests are more effective in predicting job performance as compared to other jobs performance predictors like the interview and work experience.
-Below graph indicates job performance predictors and their percentage of variance accounted for in job performance.
+A study by Hunter & Hunter shows cognitive tests are more effective in predicting job performance as compared to other job performance predictors like interviews and work experience.
+The below graph indicates job performance predictors and their percentage of variance accounted for in job performance.

-Personality assessments help companies evaluate whether a candidate is a cultural fit and if the personality of a candidate is suitable for job success.
+Personality assessments help companies evaluate whether a candidate is a cultural fit and if a candidate’s personality is suitable for job success.

-In today’s changing business scenarios and digital disruption, companies look for employees who not only possess the knowledge and intelligence but can also apply specific traits to perform a challenging job.
-In such situations, assessing the personality traits of the candidates has become important for companies.
+In today’s changing business scenarios and digital disruption, companies look for employees who possess the knowledge and intelligence and can also apply specific traits to perform a challenging job.
+In such situations, assessing the candidates’ personality traits has become important for companies.

-U.S. employers are testing as many as 70 percents of applicants’ personalities (Source)
+U.S. employers are testing as many as 70 percent of applicants’ personalities (Source)

 Let us understand these in more detail -